 Charlie Mac

-Mac was a leader in establishing many events from the state to the local level, including the National Hard Crab Derby, the J. Millard Tawes Carb & Clam Bake, the Tawes Museum, Great Hope Golf Course, Chesapeake Bay Commission, and the Tri-County Council, which provided Shore Transit buses for the Three Lower Counties.
+Mac was a leader in establishing many events from the state to the local level, including the National Hard Crab Derby, the J. Millard Tawes Crab & Clam Bake, the Tawes Museum, Great Hope Golf Course, Chesapeake Bay Commission, and the Tri-County Council, which provides Shore Transit buses for the three lower counties.